You are here

 Tell the DTA person you talk to that you need an interpreter.

-If they cannot understand you, if you are at the office they should show you an "I Speak" card.
-This is a card that has many languages listed on it.
-If you see your language, point to it so the receptionist or worker will know which language you need an interpreter to speak.
+If they cannot understand you, they should show you a "How can we help you" board.
+This is a board that has many languages listed on it.
+If you see your language, point to it so DTA knows which language you need an interpreter to speak.
 If they still cannot understand you, they should use the "Language Line" over the phone to get help figuring out which language you need.

 Do I have to pay anything for the interpreter?